Updated: Dec 10, 2021

 A Short Story

 Clyde Morgan had beat the odds.
-The sixty-year-old was orphaned when he was nine and due to his parents having been killed in a plane crash.
-For six years young Clyde would be the resident of The Home Sweet Home orphanage, which was located in his hometown of Southfield, Michigan.
+The sixty-year-old was orphaned when he was nine and because of his parents having been killed in a plane crash.
+For six years young Clyde would be the resident of The Home Sweet Home orphanage, which was in his hometown of Southfield, Michigan.
 Though he had relatives who could have taken him in, no one wanted to take on the responsibility of raising a child that wasn’t their own.
 The aforementioned truth would be something Clyde would never forget, and, it would become the fuel to his fire of having his relatives regretting their decision.

 As he got older, Clyde only became more determined to make his relatives regret their decision for having left him in the orphanage.
 He would take advantage of all five of Harvard’s areas of study, which were: accounting management, management, marketing, strategy, and technology and operations management.
-In the University’s storied history, no student had ever displayed the level of commitment to learning as Clyde had, it was as if he lived to do nothing more.
+In the University’s storied history, no student had ever displayed the level of commitment to learning as Clyde had.
+It was as if he lived to do nothing more.